-Although the mortality rates of infants with MAS have vastly improved over the past few decades, infants are still at a heightened risk of lifelong medical complications, especially if medical treatment doesn’t start immediately.
+Although the mortality rates of infants with meconium aspiration syndrome are much better than over the past few decades, infants are still at a heightened risk of lifelong medical complications, especially if medical treatment doesn’t start immediately.

 What is Meconium Aspiration Syndrome?

 Meconium aspiration syndrome, or MAS, is medically defined as respiratory distress that occurs with meconium stained amniotic fluid.
 It is a medical condition that occurs when an infant breathes in a mixture of meconium and amniotic fluid.
 With MAS, the infant passes meconium while still in the womb.
 Most often, this is caused by fetal hypoxic stress.
 In near- or full-term infants, the gastrointestinal (GI) tract is mature and vagal nerve stimulation can cause reactions in the body.
 Under stress, the rectal sphincter may relax, causing the meconium to pass in the womb or during delivery.

 The aspirated meconium and amniotic fluid floods the lungs at the time of delivery, which can block the airways and cause oxygen deprivation.
 The thicker meconium is, the more dangerous it is if it is breathed into the lungs.
 When the airways are partially blocked, air only reaches part of the lungs and is not efficiently exhaled back out.
 Over time, the lung may over-expand or rupture, thus causing a lung collapse.
 Then, air may accumulate around the chest cavity, which is called a pneumothorax.